hirosystems/docs/clarinet-test-contract.md

 As you can see from the example above, Clarinet will remap the external contract to our Devnet address.
 In addition Clarinet will also create a copy of it in the folder `requirements`

-### Deploy contracts to Devnet / Testnet / Mainnet
+## Deploy contracts to Devnet / Testnet / Mainnet

 You can use Clarinet to publish your contracts to Devnet / Testnet / Mainnet environment for  testing and evaluation on a blockchain.

-The first step is to generate a deployment plan, with the following command:
+The first step is to generate a deployment plan, with the command below.

 ```bash
 $ clarinet deployment generate --mainnet
 ```

-After **cautiously** reviewing (and updating if needed) the generated plan, you can use the command:
+After **cautiously** reviewing (and updating if needed) the generated plan, you can use the command below.

 ```bash
 $ clarinet deployment apply -p <path-to-plan.yaml>